AI Dungeon: GPT-2 edition reviews

 In his January 2020 review of the GPT-2-powered version of AI Dungeon (known at the time as AI Dungeon 2), Craig Grannell of Stuff Magazine named it "App of the Week" and awarded it 4 out of 5 stars.
-Grannell praised the game's flexibility and its custom story feature, but criticized the abrupt shifts in content that were common in the GPT-2 edition of the game:"[AI Dungeon is] an endless world of dreamlike storytelling, and a fascinating glimpse into the future of AI."Campbell Bird of 148Apps also awarded this edition of the game 4 out of 5 stars in his review, also praising its creativity whilst criticizing the lack of memory for previous content:"AI Dungeon is like doing improv with a partner who is equal parts enthusiastic and drunk...
-[It] is a game that's charming, occasionally frustrating, but mostly just impressive in its raw creativity and spirit."Jon Mundy of TapSmart awarded it a 3 out of 5-star rating, similarly, praising its variety and the "magical" custom adventure option, but described its adventure narratives as "often too passive and vague" and lacking in resolution.
+Grannell praised the game's flexibility and its custom story feature, but criticized the abrupt shifts in content that were common in the GPT-2 edition of the game:

+[AI Dungeon is] an endless world of dreamlike storytelling, and a fascinating glimpse into the future of AI.

+Campbell Bird of 148Apps also awarded this edition of the game 4 out of 5 stars in his review, also praising its creativity whilst criticizing the lack of memory for previous content:

+AI Dungeon is like doing improv with a partner who is equal parts enthusiastic and drunk...
+[It] is a game that's charming, occasionally frustrating, but mostly just impressive in its raw creativity and spirit.

+Jon Mundy of TapSmart awarded it three out of five stars, similarly, praising its variety and the "magical" custom adventure option, but described its adventure narratives as "often too passive and vague" and lacking in resolution.